systemli/systemli-website/README.md

 ## Add new pages or posts

-Make sure to have [hugo](https://gohugo.io/getting-started/installing/) installed.
 To create a new page, run the corresponding command.
 In each case: Replace `example.md` with a unique name.

 TODO: commands for different archetypes

+### Homepage

+The static content on the homepage comes from `content/[lang]/_index.md`.
+The image and links are maintained in the frontmatter.
+Additionally, there is a toggle in the frontmatter to hide this content from the start page (`hideStaticContent`).

 ### Services